The Crown season 4 ending explained, and all your questions answered

-Netflix's The Crown might be heading into its fourth season, but there are a couple of additions that'll likely draw new viewers in.
+Netflix's drama The Crown might be heading into its fourth season, but a couple of additions will likely draw new viewers in.
 Presenting: Princess Diana and Margaret Thatcher.
-The two are seared into the public consciousness, but the details around them might need a little shoring up before you watch their portrayal on the show.
+The two are seared into the public consciousness, but the details around them might need a little shoring up before you watch them portrayed on the show.

 Let's dive into every question you might have about the British royal family and more.